Regular and Substantive Interaction (RSI) in Online Courses

 - Email to instructor (personal asynchronous response to a student’s question)

-- Canvas Q&A forum covering a specific activity of the course.
+- Create a Canvas Q&A Discussion forum covering a specific activity of the course.

-- Canvas Chat enables instant communication between students who are online simultaneously.
+- Use Canvas Chat, which enables instant communication between students who are online simultaneously.

 - Instructor closely follows student progress in the course, ensuring no student is left behind.